developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

 -----

-#### Image Capture Settings
+#### Image Capture Field Settings

 The Field Properties panel is visible in the far-left column, and presents the Properties of the selected Field.
 Image Capture is _restricted to a maximum of 3 Fields._
 <br>

 ##### Field Information

-* **Use Field to Identify Form -** designate the Field as an Anchor Element, a unique attribute of a Document to positively identify it and determine its orientation relative to the scanner (ie. whether it is upside down).
-Anchor Elements in a given Document remain in the same location and are fixed (do not change), such as a company logo or static text.
+* **Use Field to Identify Form -** designate the Field as an Anchor element, a unique attribute of a Document to positively identify it and determine its orientation relative to the scanner (ie. whether it is upside down).
+Anchor elements in a given Document remain in the same location and are fixed (do not change), such as a company logo or static text.
 Enabling this option aids in increasing the accuracy in reading the form in different conditions, e.g. lighting.
-    * **Also Read Value from Field -** sets the Template to acquire data from a Field that is designated as an Anchor Element (**Use Field to Identify Form** is checked).
+    * **Also Read Value from Field -** sets the Template to acquire data from a Field that is designated as an Anchor element (**Use Field to Identify Form** is checked).
 Enabled by default.
 <br>

 ##### Field Type: Barcode (used to scan single or multiple barcodes)
 * **Field Settings:**
     * **Barcode Type -** select the barcode symbology.
 Zebra recommends to select the appropriate symbology to filter out other symbologies and prevent them from being scanned, thus improving performance.
 If the symbology is not known, select ANY_BARCODE.
+If a specific symbology is selected, the corresponding symbology options are displayed and the option **Barcode location is fixed** appears.
+        * **Barcode location is fixed -** sets the barcode as an Anchor element to identify the form if the form does not contain a border.
+See [Template Settings](#templatesettings).
-    * **Enable Character Checking -** enable this to use the barcode data to aid in identification of the barcode with the following option(s):
+    * **Enable Character Checking -** enable this to use the barcode data to aid in identification of the barcode with one or more of the following criteria:
         * **Starts With -** enter character(s) to filter barcodes that must begin with the specified character(s).
 Leave this field blank if not needed.
         * **Contains -** enter character(s) to accept barcodes that contain the specified character(s)
         * **String Length -** enter the number of characters the barcode data must contain.